 Special Guest Opening Act: HONOR FINNEGAN

-Combining elements of musical theater, comedy, traditional folk and poetry, Honor Finnegan has been marking a splash in the northeastern regional folk scene with her original songs, astonishing vocals and fine ukulele playing.
+Combining elements of musical theater, comedy, traditional folk and poetry, Honor Finnegan has been making a splash in the northeastern regional folk scene with her original songs, astonishing vocals and fine ukulele playing.
 Her songs are at turns, humorous and heartbreaking with melodies that soar and lyrics that reflect the complexities of contemporary life.
 Her unique brand of quirky Indie folk has earned her a place on the stage with the likes of Buskin & Batteau, Sloan Wainwright, David Massengill and Peter Yarrow, to name a few.
-She is a proud member of Tribes Hill, a folk music collective based in the Hudson Valley area, and was a finalist in the 2011 Connecticut Folk Festival Songwriting Competition.
+She is a proud member of Tribes Hill, a folk music collective based in the Hudson Valley area.
+Honor was a 2013 Kerrville New Folk winner, and a 2012 Falcon Ridge Emerging Artist.

 Currently based in New York City, Honor was born and raised on the South Side of Chicago, and moved to Ireland in 1991 where she sang with jazz bands, blues bands, big bands and traditional Irish bands.
 Though small in stature, her powerful voice and larger-than-life persona, are guaranteed to make a huge impression on all who are fortunate enough to see her perform.